 This article will highlight the benefits of natural gas gensets, demonstrate how these benefits reduce capital expenses, and discuss how to team up with an engineering support partner such as Generac to tailor a system to the needs of your specific application.

 Working with natural gas was somewhat problematic until a few years ago when new technologies increased the durability and reliability of these gensets.

 Natural gas generators have a comparatively limited power output.
 This means an individual natural gas generator generally cannot match the wattage of its diesel counterpart.
 However, when you install multiple natural gas generators together in parallel configuration or genset, not only can they produce a comparable or even greater amount of power, they also offer flexibility, scalability, and numerous additional benefits detailed below.

 Easier Permitting: Natural gas is a clean burning fuel that does not require excessive testing or permitting.
 The high level of emissions produced by diesel generators often increases the difficulty in procuring an air-quality permit.

 Long Running Times During Outages: Since natural gas is supplied by a utility with underground pipelines, it is rarely impacted by weather and the flow of fuel is largely secure—they can often run for weeks and months.
 For diesel generators, the fuel supply typically ends after three days.
 During a crisis, fuel deliveries are often delayed or non-existent.

-Low Maintenance: In diesel generators, the required low sulfur diesel gas needs to be re-conditioned or polished every 12-16 months to ensure impurities don’t impact fuel flow.
+Low Maintenance: In diesel generators, the required low sulfur diesel gas needs to be re-conditioned or polished every 12-16 months to ensure impurities don’t affect fuel flow.
 This is not an issue with natural gas.

 Cost-effective Engines: Automotive-style spark-ignited engines are readily available in high volumes, making them more economical than similarly sized diesel engines.